 The pruner demonstrated here is a standalone module - no agent framework, no LLM dependency, no infrastructure requirements.
 It is the foundation that the agentic system builds on.

-In Part 3, I introduce a 6-agent architecture where the Schema Intelligence Agent uses this pruner as its first pass, then applies LLM-powered entity extraction for queries that deterministic matching cannot resolve.
-The result: the speed and reproducibility of deterministic pruning for common queries, with LLM intelligence for the long tail.
+In Part 3, I introduce a 5-agent architecture where the Schema Intelligence Agent uses this pruner as its first pass, then falls back to LLM-powered entity extraction for queries that deterministic matching cannot resolve.

 Part 1: Text-to-SQL the Naïve Way - the failure modes